v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/linq/how-to-sort-or-filter-text-data-by-any-word-or-field-linq.md

 ---
-title: 'Instrukcje: sortowanie lub filtrowanie danych tekstowych według dowolnego wyrazu lub pola (LINQ) (Visual Basic)' ms.date: 07/20/2015 ms.assetid: 9df137fe-335b-46e0-aecf-ea8a9eddd4e3 ms.openlocfilehash: fa9efc51f72a47acfa32d42fc9ff8e5aadf61721 ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+title: 'Porady: sortowanie lub filtrowanie danych tekstowych według dowolnego słowa lub pola (LINQ)' ms.date: 07/20/2015 ms.assetid: 9df137fe-335b-46e0-aecf-ea8a9eddd4e3 ms.openlocfilehash: 15e7666a5fcb5a16628216354c18599f87c7d905
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524128"
+ms.locfileid: "74341514"
 ---
-# <a name="how-to-sort-or-filter-text-data-by-any-word-or-field-linq-visual-basic"></a>Instrukcje: sortowanie lub filtrowanie danych tekstowych według dowolnego wyrazu lub pola (LINQ) (Visual Basic)
+# <a name="how-to-sort-or-filter-text-data-by-any-word-or-field-linq-visual-basic"></a>How to: Sort or Filter Text Data by Any Word or Field (LINQ) (Visual Basic)

-Poniższy przykład pokazuje, jak sortować wiersze tekstu strukturalnego, takie jak wartości rozdzielane przecinkami, według dowolnego pola w wierszu.
-Pole może być określane dynamicznie w czasie wykonywania.
-Załóżmy, że pola w pliku Scores. csv reprezentują numer IDENTYFIKACYJNy studenta, a następnie serię czterech wyników testu.

-### <a name="to-create-a-file-that-contains-data"></a>Aby utworzyć plik zawierający dane

-Skopiuj dane z pliku Scores.
-CSV z tematu [How to: join Content from inpodobna (LINQ) (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md) i Zapisz go w folderze rozwiązania.
+The following example shows how to sort lines of structured text, such as comma-separated values, by any field in the line.
+The field may be dynamically specified at runtime.
+Assume that the fields in scores.csv represent a student's ID number, followed by a series of four test scores.

+### <a name="to-create-a-file-that-contains-data"></a>To create a file that contains data

+Copy the scores.csv data from the topic [How to: Join Content from Dissimilar Files (LINQ) (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md) and save it to your solution folder.

 ## <a name="example"></a>Przykład